-I get contacted by families from all over the world who want to know if snow boots for toddler’s with wide feet actually exist.
-While the selection is very small, I have found certain snow boots styles that will fit a child with wide feet.
-These snow boots are not labeled as wide (“W”) or extra wide (“XW”), but they provide 2 key features that make them the best snow boots for toddlers with wide feet:
+I get contacted by families from all over the world who want to know if snow boots for toddlers with wide feet actually exist.
+While the selection is very small, I have found certain snow boot styles that will fit a toddler with wide feet.
+These snow boots are not labeled as wide (W) or extra wide (XW), but they provide 2 key features that make them the best snow boots for toddlers with wide feet:

-✅ Extra Depth: This feature will allow your toddler’s feet to fit deeply inside the snow boots, preventing the top part of their feet (instep) from rubbing against the top part of the snow boots.
-This feature will also make it easier to put the boot on.
+1️⃣ Extra Depth: This feature allows your toddler’s feet to fit deeply inside the snow boots, preventing the top part of their feet (instep) from rubbing against the top part of the snow boots.
+This feature also makes it easier for parents to put the boots on and take them off.

-✅ Round Toe-Box: This feature will prevent your toddler’s toes from rubbing against one another or the side of the boots.
+2️⃣ Round Toe-Box: This feature prevents your toddler’s toes from rubbing against one another or the side of the boots.

-One of the most common mistakes that I see parents make is to assume that all snow boots are able to fit wide feet since they tend to have a roomier toe-box.
-This is untrue, and I have fitted certain snow boots that fit extremely narrow.
-If you provide your toddler with wide feet a snow boot that is too narrow, you will end up creating several foot issues such as blisters, calluses, and corns..
+One of the most common mistakes that I see parents make is to assume that all snow boots can fit wide feet as they tend to have roomier toe-boxes.
+This is untrue, and I have fitted certain snow boots that fit extremely narrowly.
+If you provide your toddler with a pair of snow boots that are too narrow, you will end up creating several foot issues such as blisters, calluses, and corns.

 I know it can be frustrating to find a pair of snow boots for your toddler with wide feet, that is the reason why I have put together a selection of the best wide snow boots for toddlers.

-Snow Boots for Wide Feet – The 5 Most Important Features!
+Wide Snow Boots for Toddlers – The 5 Most Important Features!

-These are the other features that your toddler’s snow boots must provide:
+These are the other features that the toddler’s snow boots I recommend provide:

-✅Lightweight/Flexible: The snow boots must be lightweight and flexible in order to prevent your toddler’s feet and legs from easily getting tired.
+1️⃣ Lightweight/Flexible: The snow boots are lightweight and flexible to prevent your toddler’s feet and legs from easily getting tired.
 Most toddlers lack the strength to bend shoes with harder soles.
 Snow boots tend to have inflexible, harder soles that are hard to flex.
-However, the styles I will describe below all come with flexibles soles.
+However, the styles I describe below all come with flexible soles.

-✅Waterproof: This feature will prevent your toddler’s feet from getting wet.
+2️⃣ Waterproof: This feature helps prevent your toddler’s feet from getting wet.

-✅Insulated: This feature will prevent your toddler’s feet from getting cold.
+3️⃣ Insulated: This feature helps prevent your toddler’s feet from getting cold.

-✅ Traction: It’s important for the snow boots to provide good traction in order to prevent your toddler from slipping and falling, specially when walking on slippery surfaces.
+4️⃣ Traction: The snow boots need to provide good traction to prevent your toddler from slipping and falling, especially when walking on slippery surfaces.

-✅ Secure Closure: These snow boot styles come with an adjustable Velcro closure strap in the back that will allow your toddler to easily put the boots on and take them off.
-This feature will also secure the snow boots and prevent them from falling off your toddler’s feet.
-It’s important for the snow boots to have good closure in order to prevent any snow from getting inside the boots.
+5️⃣ Secure Closure: These snow boots come with an adjustable velcro closure strap in the back that will allow your toddler to easily put the boots on and take them off.
+This feature also secures the snow boots and prevents them from falling off your toddler’s feet.
+The snow boots need to have good closure to prevent any snow from getting inside the boots.

-I am always emphasizing to parents that if they don’t provide their toddler with the correct boot size, their child won’t get any of the benefits that the boots have to offer.
-What’s even worse, you will end up creating all sort of issues to your toddler’s feet such as blisters, calluses, and corns.
+I always emphasize to parents that if they don’t provide their toddlers with the correct boot size, they won’t get any of the benefits that the boots have to offer.
+What’s even worse, you will end up creating all sorts of issues with your toddler’s feet such as blisters, calluses, and corns.